Kay Musical Instrument Company: Electric-shift & Decline on Katz-era (1955–1968)

 After the retirement of Kuhrmeyer in 1955, the company was taken over by Sidney M. Katz.
 The product line of Kay was shifted toward electric musical instruments on demands, and in 1964, the company moved to a new factory in Elk Grove Village, Illinois.
 In 1965 Katz sold Kay to Seeburg Corporation, and he became the head of Seeburg's musical instrument division.
 In 1967, Kay was resold and merged with Valco, but dissolved in 1968 due to financial problems.

-Revive (1969–present)
+Revival (1969–present)

 The assets of Kay/Valco were auctioned off in 1969.
-The upright bass and cello lines were sold to Engelhardt-Link, a new company formed by a previous Valco member, which has continued production (see #Kay basses for details).
-The Kay name (and some of its trademarks, such as Knox were acquired by Teisco importer, Weiss Musical Instruments (WMI, by Sylvain Weindling and Barry Hornstein), who put the Kay name on the Teisco products beginning in 1973, and continued on through the 1970s.
+The upright bass and cello lines were sold to Engelhardt-Link, a new company formed by a previous Valco member, which has continued production.
+The Kay name (and some of its trademarks, such as Knox) were acquired by Teisco, Weiss Musical Instruments, Sylvain Weindling, and Barry Hornstein, who put the Kay name on the Teisco products beginning in 1973, and continued on through the 1970s.

 In 1980, A.R.
 Enterprises (Tony Blair) purchased the Kay trademark.
 In 2008–2009, The "Kay Guitar Company" of California reissued 12 models of vintage Kay guitars and basses manufactured by Fritz Brothers Guitars.
 As of 2013, production and sales of these guitars have continued.